-The selection boxes in the Real CPU column contain a filter function for an easy selection of single consoles from a larger pool of consoles (see Section 4.2.2).
+The selection boxes in the Real CPU column contain a filter function for an easy selection of single consoles from a larger pool of consoles.

-The Java tool additionally offers the possibility to go directly from the Assignment menu to the Definition menu to check specific settings for the respective console or CPU.
+The Java tool also offers the possibility to go directly from the Assignment menu to the Definition menu to check specific settings for the respective console or CPU.

-Use the right mouse button to select the respective console or CPU and select "Open CON Device" or "Open CPU Device."
+Use the right-mouse button to select the respective console or CPU and select "Open CON Device" or "Open CPU Device."

-4.3.2 Real Console to Virtual Console
+4.3.2 Virtual Console